scopeusc/scope-s19/lesson-2/finished-code/README.md

 # Lesson 2 - Finished code
-This directory contains the finished code for lesson 2.
-It is runnable.
-Feel free to use this project as a reference guide.
+This directory contains the finished main.dart code that is needed for lesson 2.
+If you have a Flutter project open you just need to replace the code in main.dart with the code given and then download the configure the english_words library.